AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 - The index must be a positive integer.
 - At least one optional fields must be provided.
 - Editing `tags`/`shifts`/`items`/`days`, the existing fields of the person will be removed (i.e adding is not cumulative).
+- For type specific tags like `shifts`, `items`, `days`, and `points`, you can only edit them if the person type corresponds to these tags. (i.e You can only edit `points` for a person of type customer, if person is of type staff it will not work)
 </div>

 [Back to Features](#features)